baochunli/similarity-tests/README.md

-# Evaluating fuzzy matches between two strings
+# Evaluating the degree of similarity between two strings

 ## Setting up the Python environment using `uv`